Cloud Ctrl

 💡 Exports created at the billing account level include all subscriptions under that billing scope, reducing the need for individual exports.

-1. Go to Settings → Azure → Add
+1. Go to Settings → Cloud Connections → Microsoft Azure

 • Azure Tenant ID

-• Azure Application (Client) Id from you App Registration
+• Azure Application (Client) ID from your App Registration

-• Azure Client Secret from you App Registration
+• Azure Client Secret from your App Registration

 • Storage Account Name